Niilo Paasivirta: Correct Opinions

 Paasivirta writes essays called "Oikeat Mielipiteet", or "Correct Opinions", to mock conservative views.
-Their length varies, they're typically related to current matters, and take point of view which is exaggeratedly conservative, right-wing, pro-military, patriotic and racist, in vein of the similar conservative groups in United States.
+Their length varies, they're typically related to current matters, and take point of view which is exaggeratedly conservative, right-wing, pro-military, patriotic and racist, in vein of the similar conservative groups in the United States.
 In addition to the Usenet and Paasivirta's own home page, the essays have been published on a web page called Bittivuoto.net, and a computer magazine called Enter.

 Blasphemy accusations

-In 1999, Paasivirta was investigated by police for allegedly violating Finnish blasphemy laws for the material published on his web page in the end of 1998.
+In 1999, Paasivirta was investigated by police for allegedly violating Finnish blasphemy laws for the material published on his web page at the end of 1998.
 The prosecutor noted Paasivirta had posted blasphemous material and publicly agitated others to commit such crimes, but charges were not filed because the blasphemy was no longer treated as a criminal matter.

 In the material, Paasivirta briefly and without any elaboration called God a "bull calf drone", "ectoplasm", "pickle being roasted in pig lard", "pedophile", "drug addict" and "career criminal".
-The page also had a phone number for police tip line and admitted to violating blasphemy laws.
+The page also had a phone number for the police tip line and admitted to violating blasphemy laws.
 Later, he claimed he was referring to the invisible pink unicorn rather than the Christian God.
 The material is no longer available on Paasivirta's home page.